-Eastern Seminary Scholarships • Two scholarships, awarded by vote of the college faculty, to graduating seniors for attendance at the Eastern Baptist Theological Seminary.
-Recipients must have taken not less than two years of full-time work at the college and be accepted for admission to the seminary.
+Eastern Seminary Scholarships • Two scholarships, awarded by vote of the University faculty, to graduating seniors for attendance at the Eastern Baptist Theological Seminary.
+Recipients must have taken not less than two years of full-time work at the University and be accepted for admission to the Seminary.
 The scholarships are \$250 each.
-Awards will be based upon college grades, potential leadership and Christian service.
+Awards will be based upon University grades, potential leadership and Christian service.